oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 ### Specifying RCU connection information in the model

 When creating a JRF domain, you can provide all the RCU connection information in a section `RCUDbInfo` under the `domainInfo` section in the model.
-It provides you with more flexibility over the basic command line arguments of `-rcu_db` and `-rcu_prefix`.
+It provides you with more flexibility over the basic command-line arguments of `-rcu_db` and `-rcu_prefix`.
 Use this when the connection string is more complex and requires extra options.

 ### Background on JRF domain RCU tables